kubermatic/docs/content/kubermatic/master/cheat_sheets/etcd/etcd-launcher/_index.en.md

 In v2.19.0, peer TLS connections have been added to etcd-launcher.
 Existing etcd clusters (with or without etcd-launcher) will be upgraded to peer TLS connections if the etcd-launcher feature gate is enabled on a cluster.

-## Comparision to static etcd StatefulSet
+## Comparison to static etcd StatefulSet
 Prior to v2.15.0, user cluster etcd ring was based on a static StatefulSet with 3 pods running the etcd ring nodes.

 With etcd-launcher, the etcd StatefulSet is updated to include: